 Epi- means above, hypo- means below & and spades in Greek means the opening of the urethra.
 In hypospadias, the opening is not at the tip or between the clitoris and the vaginal opening.
 Instead, it causes an abnormal ventral opening on the penis or near/within the vaginal orifice.

 Hypospadias is more common.
 It is associated with other conditions such as chordee, inguinal hernias, and cryptorchidism.
 Epispadias is often associated with bladder exstrophy.
-This condition involves the bladder protruding through the abdominal wall.
+This condition involves a a patient's bladder protruding through the abdominal wall.
 In females, epispadias is often accompanied by a bifid clitoris.
 It occurs when the clitoris itself is divided into two parts.

 Suffering from Erectile Dysfunction